bellsha/cpAOP/README.md

 # cpAOP
 Code used to generate cpAOP network
-This repository containes code used in the paper "Integrating publically-available data to generate computationally-predicted adverse outcome pathways for hepatic steatosis" by Shannon Bell, Michelle Angrish, Charles E. Wood, Stephen W. Edwards.
+This repository containes code used in the paper "Integrating publically-available data to generate computationally-predicted adverse outcome pathways for fatty liver" by Shannon Bell, Michelle Angrish, Charles E. Wood, Stephen W. Edwards.

 A break down of the workflow is as follows: